kailash-manasarovar/statement/docs/timeline/early-years/interim.md

     - I wake a little back in Cork, shocked and sweating.
 I fall back to sleep again.
     - It is my wedding day, except, I'm looking at myself through the eyes of the groom.
     - We are outside.
 It is spring time and we are among a semi-circle of trees.
+    - It's somewhere Mediterranean.
+Could it be Jerusalem?

     ![wedding day](../../content/images/wedding-day.png)